bh107/benchpress/README.md

 A Benchmark a day keeps the Professor at bay
 ============================================

-Below are speedup graphs of the most current benchmark results available.
+Below are the latest results from running benchmarks on akira, the results are represented as speedup-graphs.
-Benchmark results are stored in json-format [here](https://bitbucket.org/cphvb/benchpress/raw/master/results).
+All benchmark results are stored in json-format and are avaiable [here](https://bitbucket.org/cphvb/benchpress/raw/master/results).

-To compare different benchmark-results, download an run this [html](https://bitbucket.org/cphvb/benchpress/raw/master/compare.html).
+To compare benchmark-results from different machines and revisions, download an run this [html](https://bitbucket.org/cphvb/benchpress/raw/master/compare.html).

 Akira
 -----